cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 >
 > If you want, you can use the [Single-Page Application (SPA) SDK Libraries](https://auth0.com/docs/libraries#spa) provided by Auth0 to implement this flow in frontend Javascript applications.
 Native applications can use the [Native and Mobile Application SDK Libraries](https://auth0.com/docs/libraries#native).

+## Caching & expiration

+Make sure to **cache and reuse** the obtained user access token for as long as possible.

+There are two ways to check if your cached token is still valid:

+1. Store the `expires_in` property included in the token response and the time that you requested the token internally in your application.
+Using these two parameters, you can calculate the expiration time of the token and request a new one when it is expired.
+Note that if you follow this approach, you should account for clock skew between your server and the APIs' servers, so it's best to already request a new token a couple of minutes before the cached one will expire.
+2. Keep using the same cached token until you get a `401` response from an API endpoint, at which point you can request a new token and perform the failed request again with the new token.
+Note that you will need to set a maximum number of retries if you follow this approach, to prevent an infinite loop if there happens to be an issue that prevents you from getting a valid token.

 ## Authorization server URLs

 The authorization server is available on two domains, one for production and one for testing.